Dating of Atlantis based on lake levels on the Altiplano

 The site of Atlantis at Pampa Aullagas on the Bolivian Altiplano with its outer ring of land and inner rings of water is presently a considerable number of feet above the surrounding land level and also the lake level of nearby Lake Poopo.

+This may be partly due to the surrounding plain having dropped in elevation, and also to the nearby Lake Poopo having dropped in water level.
 In order for the circular rings of water to function as harbours with access to the lake, the lake must have been considerably higher and a higher level would also be necessary to feed the perimeter canal and irrigation system which was said to have run around the adjacent level rectangular plain.

 The Salar de Uyuni located on the Bolivian Altiplano at an elevation of 3653m (11,985ft) above sea level, is the world’s largest salt flat.
-The salar was formerly occupied by a series of large lakes.
+The salar and its companion, the Salar de Coipasa were formerly occupied by a series of large lakes.
 The youngest was a shallow paleolake “Coipasa”, radiocarbon-dated between 11400BC and 9500BC.
+(10,500 to 9,900 BC according to Blard, 2012).
 The youngest deep paleolake “Tauca” existed 16000BC to 11790BC.
-Older paleolake “Minchin” 30,000 to 23,700BC in different phases.
+(16,000 to 12,500 BC according to Blard 2012).
+Older paleolake “Minchin” dated from 30,000 to 23,700BC in different phases.

 An analysis of core samples taken from the centre of the Salar de Uyuni shows that there are several layers of salt and layers of lacustrine mud, showing that the plain was successively covered by lakes alternating with dry spells.